');

 About Groton, NY

-Groton is a small community in New York with a population of 1,974 residents.
-The median household income is $57,347 per year, which is near the national average.
-The median age in Groton is 46.4 years.
+Groton is a small town located in New York with a population of 1,974 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $57,347 per year, which is 24% below the national median of $75,149.
+The median age of 46.4 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 Cost of Living in Groton, NY